develprr/metamatic-blog/_posts/2022-04-11-wrap-easter-eggs-faster-to-give-perfect-gifts.markdown

 ## About easter eggs, then

-The same problematic applies to all aspects in life - you can achieve some reasonable cost saving and get things done faster if you do some preparational organization first - but it is also very important to take into account the cost of the preparation - if the cost of pre-organization is high in relation to the expected gain in the actual target activity, it may fundamentally affect the calculus on how much sense it makes to optimize in the first place.
+The same dilemma applies to all aspects in life - you can achieve some reasonable cost saving and get things done faster if you do some preparational organization first - but it is also very important to take into account the cost of preparation - if the cost of pre-organization is high in relation to the expected gain in the actual target activity, it may fundamentally affect the calculus on how much sense it makes to optimize in the first place.